avinetworks/avi-helm-charts/docs/troubleshooting.md

     - What is the Avi Controller version you are using?
 For example: 18.2.8

 ### How do I gather the AKO logs?

-Get the script from : https://github.com/avinetworks/devops/tree/master/openshift/ako/log_collector.py
+Get the script from [here](https://github.com/avinetworks/devops/tree/master/openshift/ako/log_collector.py)

-The script collects logs and configmap of AKO.
+The script is used to collect all relevant information for the AKO pod.

-_**About the script:**_
+**About the script:**

 1. Collects log file of AKO pod
 2. Collects configmap  in a yaml file
 3. Zips the folder and returns